simplegeo/python-simplegeo/README.markdown

 ## Introduction

-The SimpleGeo engineering team uses the [Python client](http://github.com/simplegeo/python-simplegeo) for testing, so we thought it would be valuable to write a tutorial on how to use our API with it.
+The SimpleGeo engineering team uses the [Python client](http://github.com/simplegeo/python-simplegeo) internally, so we thought it would make sense to write a good tutorial on how to use it.

 This tutorial is written using Terminal on Mac OS X, but if you are using a PC, you can download an SSH client like [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).